 Since 2017, automatic health insurance renewal now takes place after it’s too late to change your health coverage for the next year.
 For most Americans, December 15 is your last chance to sign up for health insurance.
 On the next day, you’ll be auto-enrolled in your current health insurance plan (some states have later enrollment deadlines; make sure you understand how it works in your state).

 First, make a phone call to confirm that you’re currently signed up for auto-renew health insurance.
 You should also use this call to find out what plan you’re being auto-enrolled in.

 - Call your health insurance company via phone number on your insurance card, OR

 - You can also contact the federal government’s enrollment help center at 1-800-318-2596.
-Be warned that these numbers have long wait times.
-You’ll need to search for your state’s healthcare hotline, if you live in one of these 13 states: California, Colorado, Connecticut, Idaho, Maryland, Massachusetts, Minnesota, Nevada, New York, Rhode Island, Vermont, Washington state, and the District of Columbia (New Mexico and Pennsylvania are also working towards having their own state-run exchanges by the fall of 2020)
+But you’ll need to search for your state’s health insurance exchange enrollment number if you live in one of these 13 states: California, Colorado, Connecticut, Idaho, Maryland, Massachusetts, Minnesota, Nevada, New York, Rhode Island, Vermont, and Washington state, as well as the District of Columbia (New Mexico and Pennsylvania are also working towards having their own state-run exchanges by the fall of 2020)

 2. Find Your Monthly Premium Discount

 You can try to calculate your monthly subsidy amount on your own or use one of several available subsidy calculators on the Internet.
 You could also use HealthCare.com’s health insurance plan comparison engine.
 We’ll crunch the numbers, and guide you as to how your subsidy level affects you and your family.